-The first review that started me off was ‘Hydra‘ from Within Temptation – frankly not the best these guys ever produced – a friggin’ attempt to get into mainstream.
-A pity if you think that they produced stellar stuff before, real pearls like ‘Enter‘ or ‘The Silent Force’, which still send shivers down my spine for some of them tracks in there.
-Real emotion!
+The first review that started me off was Hydra from Within Temptation.
+This one is frankly not the best offering these guys ever produced.
+A friggin’ attempt to get into mainstream in my book.
+And that is a pity.
+Just consider that they produced stellar stuff before.
+Real pearls like Enter or the delicious The Silent Force.
+The one that still sends shivers down my spine for some of them tracks in there.

-And talk about female fronted super-power!
-Blasted to space with unknown thrust by Arven with their newest concoction ‘Black is the Colour’ – named after an Irish folk ballad, no less.
-They let the Holy #Metal Cow out alright – I was so amazed.
-After their first album ‘Music of Light’ one would have expected something of similar spirit.
-But thanks to Loki, all (well almost all) went the #Metal way.
+And then, talk about female fronted super-power!
+Blasted to space with unknown thrust by Arven with their newest concoction Black is the Colour – named after an Irish folk ballad, no less.
+They really let the Holy Metal Cow out alright.
+After their first album Music of Light one would have expected something of similar spirit.
+But thanks to Loki, all (well almost all) went the metal way.

-‘Eluveitie’ tried to convince me of the value of no clean singing – not quite succeeding with Anna Murphy‘s clean vocal injections.
-Taking us back in their time machine to an era where the Romans ruled with ‘Origins‘, kind of akin to its predecessor Helvetios.
+Eluveitie tried to convince me of the value of no clean singing.
+Not that they quite succeeded with Anna Murphy‘s clean vocal injections.
+Taking us back in their time machine to an era where the Romans ruled with Origins.
+Kind of akin to its predecessor Helvetios.

-Good was however that we got rescued later by a Harry Potter soundalike called Serious Black (no, I kid you not…), whose sound on ‘As Daylight Breaks’ is a welcome breakfast burrito of the #Metal kind.
+Good was however that a Harry Potter soundalike rescued us later, called Serious Black (no, I kid you not…).
+Their sound on As Daylight Breaks is a welcome breakfast burrito of the metal kind.
 Older guys who – oddly enough – cannot wait to get to grumpy old status.
 At least they let everyone know every five fucking seconds that they are kind of old.
 Guys, get a life, will ye!!

-The masters of arcane linguistic delights crept up on me with Kanseil offering their newest, best and only album ‘Doin Earde’.
-Very well done, that one.
-Crunchy and down to earth – from Italy, no less.
-I really enjoyed reviewing these guys – they have promise.
+The masters of arcane linguistic delights crept up on me with Kanseil offering their newest, best and only album Doin Earde.
+This is on helluva crunchy record.
+Down to earth, and straight from Italy, no less.
+I really enjoyed reviewing these guys.
+They have promise.

-Epica finally redeemed themselves from their overdone turkey feast and somewhat wrecked album ‘The Quantum Enigma’ with – tataaaa – their very first production ‘The Phantom Agony’.
-I am intrigued by this band, good stuff usually, but an urge to bombast that is frankly disturbing sometimes.
+Epica finally redeemed themselves from their overdone turkey feast and somewhat wrecked album The Quantum Enigma.
+With – surprise – their very first production The Phantom Agony.
+I am intrigued by this band.
+They deliver good stuff usually, but demonstrate that urge to bombast that is frankly disturbing sometimes.
 Well, what can I say?
 They found their niche!
-And then they design real good’uns like ‘Design Your Universe’, which are really worth listening to for some length of time.
+And then they design real good’uns like Design Your Universe, which are really worth listening to for some length of time.

-And I was actually most impressed by a musical comics book called ‘The Life and Times of Scrooge’, story told by Tuomas Holopainen right before the delivery of the latest from Nightwish album.
-Not up my #Metal alley, but remarkable nonetheless.
+And I was actually most impressed by a musical comics book called The Life and Times of Scrooge.
+A story told by Tuomas Holopainen right before the delivery of the latest Nightwish album.
+Not really up my metal alley, but remarkable nonetheless.